steveafrost/page-specific-javascript-rails/README.md

 A request made to `blogs#index` would result in params:
 `{controller: 'blogs', action: 'index'}` and the `javascript_include_tag` will now load the blogs.js file.
 If we visit a page from a different controller, the `javascript_include_tag` will include the JS specific to that controller.

+The downside of this is we'd no longer be getting the benefits of asset concatenation or caching.
+The browser will have to make a separate request for this file in addition to the request for the main concatenated `application.js` file.
+The benefit of this strategy could be that we're less likely to invalidate the cache for our entire JS file if it is in pieces.

 ## Using content_for